When calling for help:

 Emergency notifications and timely warnings

-The Clery Act requires institutions to alert their campuses by issuing a Timely Warning if a Clery-specific poses a serious or ongoing threat to the campus community.
+The Clery Act requires institutions to alert their campuses by issuing a Timely Warning if a Clery-specific crime poses a serious or ongoing threat to the campus community.
 Clery crimes include may homicide, aggravated assault, sexual assault and weapons law violations, among other crimes.
 The act also requires institutions to issue emergency notifications when an emergency, threatening the health and safety of the campus community, occurs on campus.
 Emergencies can range from a chemical spill in the science lab to an unexpected tornado to an active shooter.

 Official communications